 As a disinfectant that’s both effective and safe, bleach is used by organizations such as the Red Cross to make water safe to drink after natural disasters or in countries without access to clean water.
 Additionally, the ASPCA recommends bleach to disinfect kennels and shelters.

 Not all disinfectants offered by Clorox contain bleach.
 Some products contain hydrogen peroxide and others, such as disinfecting wipes, have quaternary ammonium compounds that also help kill germs.

-No matter what the active ingredient is, we aim to go above and beyond our own high standards to surpass expectations.
-Our disinfecting products are registered with and regulated by the U.S. Environmental Protection Agency (EPA).
+No matter what the active ingredient is, all of Clorox’s disinfecting products are registered with and regulated by the U.S. Environmental Protection Agency (EPA).
 To be approved by the EPA, products must pass strict microbiological efficacy tests that prove they kill bacterial viruses and fungi.
 Products must be formulated only with EPA-approved ingredients, and must meet strict data requirements to ensure safety to humans and the environment.

-And, before any of our products go to market, Clorox conducts our own rigorous human and environmental safety assessments, evaluating ingredients and product formulas.
-We also engage third-party laboratories to conduct their own independent testing.
+Before any of our products go to market, Clorox conducts rigorous human and environmental safety assessments, evaluating ingredients and product formulas.
 And even after our products are in the hands of consumers, we are committed to regularly monitoring scientific developments related to our products.

 Whether our disinfectants are used to help protect children in the home or patients in a hospital, you can be confident that Clorox has committed itself, through research and innovation, to help control the spread of germs today and into the future.